Charlie Furbush: Seattle Mariners

-On August 10, 2016, Furbush announced that he would have surgery to fix a partially torn rotator cuff, with an expected recovery time of 12–18 months.
-He did not pitch in the 2016 season.
-On November 2, Furbush was outrighted to the minors.
-After being removed from the 40 man roster, Furbush elected free agency on November 4.
+Furbush pursued a non-surgical rehabilitation for his rotator cuff injury, but experienced continued tightness in the shoulder after throwing sessions.
+On March 30, 2016, it was announced that Furbush would miss "several months" after undergoing a blood injection therapy to his shoulder.
+On August 10, Furbush announced that he would undergo surgery to fix a partially torn rotator cuff, with an expected recovery time of 12–18 months; as a result, he did not pitch in the 2016 season.
+On November 2, Furbush was removed from the 40-man roster and sent outright to the Triple-A Tacoma Rainiers.
+He elected free agency two days later.